helgovic/Gradle-for-Delphi/README.md

 Install GetJars addon, and a new menuitem "Gradle" will appear under the Project menu.

-Copy your java2op directory (e.g. C:\Program Files (x86)\Embarcadero\Studio\21.0\bin\converters\java2op) to a directory with no spaces in the path (e.g. C:\Java2OP).
+Copy your java2op directory (e.g. C:\Program Files (x86)\Embarcadero\Studio\23.0\bin\converters\java2op) to a directory with no spaces in the path (e.g. C:\Java2OP).

 Enter the path of your Java2OP/JavaImport/JDK/Build Tools directories in Mainmenu->Settings.
-Enter path to JDK that is to be used mby Gradle when it processes resources.
+Enter path to JDK that is to be used by Gradle when it processes resources.
 The JDK version should be version 17.

 HOW TO USE: